Part IX Petroleum Tax

 101

-No permit may be issued until the applicant has executed and filed with the Commission a bond covering all taxes which may accrue under this section.
-However the Commission may accept a bond filed under Section 27-65-21 (contractors tax bond) when such bond covers the taxes levied on Special Fuel.
-The issuance of this permit transfers the liability for the tax directly to the permit holder in lieu of payment to the distributor and relieves the distributor of the liability for the taxes levied under Section 27-55-521.
+No permit may be issued until the applicant has executed and filed with the Department a bond covering all taxes which may accrue under this section.
+However, the Department may accept a bond filed under Miss.
+Code Ann.
+Section 27-65-21 (The contractor's tax bond) when such bond covers the taxes levied on Special Fuel.
+The issuance of this permit transfers the liability for the tax directly to the permit holder in lieu of payment to the distributor and relieves the distributor of the liability for the taxes levied under Miss.
+Code Ann.
+Section 27-55-521.
 The Direct Pay Permit number must appear on all invoices for sales exempted under this section.

 102

-This permit is subject to revocation at any time that the Commission deems that such action is in the best interest of the state.
+This permit is subject to revocation at any time that the Department deems such action is in the best interest of the State.

 103